-Millersville University has been named to the 2013 President's Higher Education Community Service Honor Roll with Distinction by the Corporation for National and Community Service.
+Millersville University has been named to the 2014 President's Higher Education Community Service Honor Roll with Distinction by the Corporation for National and Community Service.
 Selection to the Honor Roll is recognition from the highest levels of the federal government of Millersville University's commitment to service and civic engagement on our campus and in our nation.
 The President’s Higher Education Community Service Honor Roll, launched in 2006, annually recognizes institutions of higher education for their commitment to and achievement in community service.
 The President’s Honor Roll increases the public’s awareness of the contributions that colleges and their students make to local communities and the nation as a whole.
-Millersville University has been named to The President's Higher Education Community Service Honor Roll with Distinction for two consecutive years.

-Service-learning is curricular - that is, it's part of an academic course you are taking.
+Service-learning is curricular.
+It is part of an academic course you are taking.
 Your professor may ask you to volunteer at a certain type of organization, or your class may do a service project with a school or agency, or you may work with a community partner on some research or a special project.
 All of those would be examples of service-learning because they are integrated in to your coursework.
 In order for a course to be a service-learning course it must include a service requirement that meets a community need, relates to the syllabus and some type of reflection that allows the student to show the connection between class and community has been made.

 Community service is co-curricular or extra-curricular - it's something you do apart from or in addition to your academic studies.
 You may be doing community service through a student organization, fraternity or sorority, or club.
 You may enjoy helping others and want to volunteer in the local community on your own.
 Community service can also be a great way to get experience in the career you're planning or explore something totally different.
 We have ongoing programs for you to consider including the After School Corps, Angel Tree, First Book, Into the Streets, and more.